On \mu-Compatible Metrics and Measurable Sensitivity: Introduction

 \subsection{Acknowledgements}

 This paper is based on research by the Ergodic Theory group of the 2007 SMALL summer research project at Williams College.
 Support for the project was provided by National Science Foundation REU Grant DMS - 0353634 and the Bronfman Science Center of Williams College.
+The first-named author would also like to acknowledge support by an NSF graduate fellowship.

+We are indebted to the referee for a careful reading of the manuscript and several comments and suggestions that improved our paper.
+We thank Ethan Akin for several remarks including an argument that removed the assumption of forward measurability in an earlier version of our paper, the proof of Proposition \ref{P:invertibleisometry}, and for bringing \cite{H-L-Y2010} to our attention.